stanford-mast/Parutil/README.md

-Parutil is a multi-platform topology-aware utility library that offers high performance parallel implementations of common tasks.
+Parutil is a multi-platform topology-aware utility library for common tasks performed by parallel programs.
-It features a simple API that in many cases acts as a drop-in replacement for single-threaded versions offered by standard runtime libraries.

 Parutil is implemented using a combination of C and assembly.